AmbireTech/wallet-dapp-catalog/README.md

 const connectedWallets = await onboard.connectWallet()
 console.log(connectedWallets)
 ```
 - `@web3-onboard` nad `@web3-onboard` does not implement the expected behavior for Gnosis Safe App - connect directly first if safe app connection is detected.
-Fixing this can be achieved by calling on onboard `connect({ autoSelect: 'Gnosis Safe' })`. example of this can be found at
+Fixing this can be achieved by calling on onboard `connect({ autoSelect: 'Gnosis Safe' })`. example of this can be found here: https://github.com/AmbireTech/evm-sigtools/blob/7eb2c473de96b6428cefb027b5029d1f1b26abee/src/components/SignForm/SignForm.js#L95